dknoern/testdata/README.md

 Elisha D'Amore       1-140-961-5579 x9874   Jerry90@yahoo.com
 ```

-## Push dataset to environment
+## Push dataset to Salesforce environment

-Once saved, the dataset can be pushed to a salesforce.
+Once saved, the dataset can be pushed to a salesforce environment.

 ```
 node testctl.js push dataset <DATASET> <ENVIRONMENT>